What's On

 Tobin Street, Off South Main Street, Cork, Cork, T12WYYO, Cork City

 Artist and art teacher Áine Andrews returns with another series of lectures on Famous Paintings and their Hidden Histories.
-For the second installment of this six part lecture series, Áine will focus on Les Demoiselles d’Avignon, by Pablo Picasso, recounting its history, as well as that of the artist and his story.
+For the fourth installment of this six part lecture series, Áine will focus on Ecce Homo by Titian, recounting its history, as well as that of the artist and his story.

 Read more →